leonmak/book-modern-java-in-action/contents/5_enhanced_java_concurrency/15_concepts_behind_completable_future_and_reactive_programming/README.md

 3. The box-and-channel model
 4. CompletableFuture and combinators for concurrency
 5. Publish-subscribe and reactive programming
+6. Reactive systems vs. reactive programming
-6. Road map
+7. Road map
-7. Summary
+8. Summary

 > ### This chapter covers
 >